-- 1. Ensure that the sensor cable is routed and secured to avoid the risk of entanglement or strangulation. - 2.
-The Enuresis sensor cable ( C) MUST be connected to the monitor prior to using the press-studs to connect the sheet sensor - 3.
+- 1. Ensure the voltage & current rating of remote signalling equipment (Nurse Call etc) does not exceed the maximum allowed (50v/100mA) - 2.
+Ensure that the senor cable is routed and secured to avoid the risk of entanglement or strangulation. - 3.
 Only the recommended power supply shall be used as it is certified to provide two means of patient protection to EN60601-1 - 4.
 Ensure the power cable is routed to avoid a trip hazard - 5.
 Regularly check the power supplies for damage and potential shock risks - 6.
-Clean and disinfect each item regularly in accordance with information herein - 7.
-Regularly test all sensors as described herein - 8.
-Ensure, by testing, that the alarm is annunciated at the carer's location(s) - 9.
-Operate power supply and charge pager away from direct heat and uncovered. - 10.
+Clean and disinfect each item regularly in accordance with information on page 7 - 7.
+Ensure, by testing, that the alarm is annunciated at the carer's location(s) - 8.
+Regularly sensors test as defined herein - 9.
+Use only the power supply and batteries recommended - 10.
+Operate power supply and charge pager away from direct heat and uncovered. - 11.
 As with all medical electronic equipment there is potential for the equipment to interfere with or be effected by interference from other electrical or electronic devices.
-For this reason avoid placing the monitor, sensor or connecting cable in close proximity to sensitive electronic devices or devices which produce strong electromagnetic fields such as radio transmitters, mobile phones or power cables. - 11.Only use the monitor with accessories approved for use with this product and only in accordance with instructions. - 12.If the equipment is modified in any way, appropriate inspection and testing must be conducted to ensure continued safe use of the equipment. - 13.
+For this reason avoid placing the monitor, sensor or connecting cable in close proximity to sensitive electronic devices or devices which produce strong electromagnetic fields such as radio transmitters, mobile phones or power cables. - 12.
+Only use the monitor with accessories approved for use with this product and only in accordance with instructions. - 13.
+If the equipment is modified in any way, appropriate inspection and testing must be conducted to ensure continued safe use of the equipment. - 14.
 The carer must conduct a risk assessment to determine if the level of reliability offered by the monitor is sufficient or if additional monitoring is needed.
-Contact the manufacture for assistance with Risk Evaluation Tools. - 14.Additional levels of mechanical protection may be needed for some patient disorders.
-Contact the manufacturers for advice - 15.Some accessories are fitted with small screws and have plastic bags.
-Ensure these do not come into the possession of vulnerable patients who might choke on them - 16.Any sensor over the mattress (Bed Vacation or Incontinence) has the potential to cause pressure sores .
-The carer must assess this risk and monitor the use of these products - 17.
-Any sensor over the mattress could pose a fire hazard if in contact with a smouldering cigarette. - 18.
-The monitor and all accessories are designed to operate indoors in a residential environment of 10°C to 30°C and 90%RH max.
+Contact the manufacture for assistance with Risk Evaluation Tools. - 15.
+Additional levels of mechanical protection may be needed for some patient disorders.
+Contact the manufacturers for advice - 16.
+Some accessories are fitted with small screws and have plastic bags.
+Ensure these do not come into the possession of vulnerable patients who might choke on them - 17.
+Any sensor over the mattress (Bed Vacation or Incontinence) has the potential to cause pressure sores.
+The carer must assess this risk and monitor the use of these products - 18.
+Any sensor over the mattress could pose a fire hazard if in contact with a smouldering cigarette.